lucasgs/lucasgs/README.md

 ### Hi there 👋 I'm Lucas.
 I'm a passionate software developer, who likes technology and creating new things.

-- 🧑🏻‍💻 I’m currently working on Android  apps and IoT
+- 🧑🏻‍💻 I’m currently working on Android  apps and BLE
 - 💻 Languages: Kotlin, Java, ...
 - ❤️ Open source lover
 - 💬 Ask me about tech